 Setting yourself up for failure?

 Let me be clear, setting goals is a good thing.
-Pushing yourself to do more than you think you’re capable can allow you to do things you thought you could only dream of.
-However, the goals you set should be realistic, and what’s realistic is going to change based on how your illness is currently affecting you.
+Pushing yourself to do more than you think that you’re capable of can allow you to do things you thought you could only dream of… or it can knock you on your ass.
+The goals you set should still be realistic, and what’s realistic is going to change based on how your illness is currently affecting you.
 If you’re setting yourself up for failure, how is that doing you any favours?

 It’s all relative